denten-courses/con-civ/2024-spring/README.md

 ### Week 8 (After Spring Break)

   - Chapter I, II, III in John Stewart Mill, *On Liberty* (1859).
 Should be one of the standard CC paperbacks.
+  - Selection from Nietzsche, *On the Genealogy of Morals and Ecce Homo* (1887)

 [701]: https://doi-org.ezproxy.cul.columbia.edu/10.1017/CBO9781139149785
 [702]: http://oll.libertyfund.org/titles/mill-the-collected-works-of-john-stuart-mill-volume-xxx-writings-on-india